menpo/website/content/pages/installation/windows/novice.md

     ::console
     [menpo] C:\>

 This let's you know that the `menpo` environment is enabled.
+It is important to ensure that the `menpo` environment is activated before attempting to use Menpo in any way!

 ### Installing Menpo Into Conda {: #install_menpo}
 Installing Menpo only requires a single command: